GlennnLiu/HTauTau-HMuMu/README.md

 # HTauTau-HMuMu

 Measure Y(tautau)/Y(mumu) to constrain lepton universality violation, with the Run2 UltraLegacy samples.
-More is being developed.
+In the beginning we would like to use trigger-and-probe method, which trigger on associated objects of the Higgs boson (VBF or weak boson).
+This branch is the framework for a side-studies: ZZ process, with one Z to be triggered on decaying to ee or mumu, the other to be probed decaying to tautau or mumu.

 The CMSSW version is **CMSSW_10_6_26**.
 Do the following: